-- Have a Book Bag in school every day (teachers keep a record of anyone who regularly forgets their Book Bag). - Monitor reading choices for home reading and children who are accessing the on line reading portal 'Rising Stars'. - Check that books are returned to school from home on a daily basis - Follow up any children who have not brought in their reading folder. - Bring the Book Bag to school every day with a book in it, even if it is a long chapter book and they are still reading it.
+- Have a Book Bag in school every day (teachers keep a record of anyone who regularly forgets their Book Bag). - Monitor reading choices for home reading - Check that books are returned to school from home on a daily basis

+- Follow up any children who have not brought in their reading folder. - Bring the Book Bag to school every day with a book in it, even if it is a long chapter book and they are still reading it.
 Time for reading may be found during the school day. - Regular reading at home is rewarded by "golden box", stickers, assembly mentions and head teacher rewards and initiatives.